Skip to content

 Standing around the table were all nine of the Advisory Board members, or at least, that’s who Mark assumed were there.
 Each one was wearing an identical suit, shirt and tie, and a rubber mask of Mark’s own face.
 Mark stood, stunned for a moment, then doubled over laughing.

 “Aw, thanks, guys!”
-Mark sat down and the others joined him as he put his mask.
+Mark sat down and the others joined him as he put on his mask.
 “How’d you get this stunt past the Secret Service?”

 “We put the masks on after we all got inside the room,” Eddie said.